unikraft/eurosys21-artifacts/README.md

 ### Software

-All experiments were on Debian Buster and all install and preparation scripts target this distribution.
+All experiments were run on Debian Buster and all install and preparation scripts target this distribution.

 For all set ups, we disabled Hyper-Threading (`noht`), isolate 4 CPU cores (e.g. `isocpus=4,5,6,7`) and allow for user-defined CPU frequency